 If you want to use version 220.127.116.11.0 of the Microsoft .NET Framework plug-in, you need to do one of the following:

 Install this version on Oracle Enterprise Manager Windows Agent version 10.2.0.2.

 Apply a one-off patch on Oracle Enterprise Manager Windows Agent version 10.2.0.1.
 Refer to Metalink and Oracle bug #5349647 for more information.

 After you ensure that the prerequisites are met, use the following steps to deploy the plug-in:

 Download the Microsoft .NET Framework Plug-in archive to your desktop or computer on which the browser is launched.
-You can download the archive from Oracle Technology Network (OTN) or from the product DVD.
+You can download the archive from the Oracle Technology Network (OTN).